chatswithjc/godisgood/content/en/docs/book/end-times-community.md

 Two living organisms, the weed and the wheat, living by different laws: **One grows to produce good crop, the other to produce nothing... just make the life of the wheat as miserable as possible!**

 **In the end false religion will not be about false doctrines but the ABSENCE OF LOVE** (Mathew 24:12 - The Message)

+**the logic of forgiving, enduring, tolerating, LOVING the weeds and allowing them to grow alongside?
+That's no logic at all.**

+This parable has profound implications as to how we approach the people who come to us.
+If I read this parable right, God calls us to proclaim His message of love, grace, transforming power to **ALL** alike.
+This parable reminds me I don't know who is **"wheat"** and who is **"weed."** I must be inclusive, welcoming, loving, compassionate, merciful, gentle to all people.
+In fact, as a Pastor I must make sure that "farmers" are not out there pulling "weeds."
+Those "farmers" are the darkest secret of churches who consider themselves to be carriers of the "truth of God."
+They are the modern Pharisees.
+They are the ones who want to stone the woman caught having sex.
+They judge the Zacheous of this world.
+They are quick to judge the woman who crawls under the table to anoint Jesus' feet with a mix of perfume and tear of gratefulness.

+Let the paradox sink in, for you are in the farm... **It's only the foolishness of the cross that explains this upside down parable of Jesus.**

+* There will be a large visible "church" or world religion that will desperately attempt to save the world, the planet by a mix of religion, technology, science and politics.
+It's not hard to believe it, if you are watching the way things are rolling now.

+* There will be, I believe, a fragmented, invisible, perhaps underground church that will be persecuted for for resisting to worship a false system of salvation.

 Do you trust the farmer (Jesus Christ) to keep you healthy, vibrant, alive in the midst of the weeds until the harvest time?